fridaysystems/inventory-presser/readme.txt

 * Edit.php is customized for our custom post type to list stock number, color, odometer, price & photo count

 == Upgrade Notice ==

+= 3.1.0 =
+This is the required minimum version for compatibility with our [VIN decoder add-on](https://inventorypresser.com/products/plugins/vin-decoder/).

 = 2.3.1 =
 Dashicons were being included by a companion widget until said widget was rewritten.
 They are used by this plugin but were not enqueued until this version.